Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 Representation must be ensured

-Structural, not symbolic voice in governance
+Structural, not merely symbolic voice in governance decisions

 4